4 Inspiring Charity Examples of Digital Storytelling

 3. Crisis – Everybody In

-Homelessness charity Crisis turns 50 this year, but in the context of rising homelessness they would say that’s nothing to celebrate.
-There are many stereotypes about the types of people who become homeless and the charity is working hard to shatter those myths.
+There are many stereotypes about people who become homeless, and Crisis is working hard to shatter those myths.

 The approach to the campaign really helps to create empathy rather than sympathy for those sharing their stories.